 If you’ve ever checked your computer’s Task Manager, you may have noticed a process called “Windows Modules Installer Worker” running at very high CPU usage or high disk usage in Windows 10 or Windows 11.
 This process is nothing to worry about unless it continues to run at high CPU or disk usage for an extended period.
 Here’s what you need to know about the process and how to fix and reduce its workload.

 What is Windows Modules Installer Worker?

-Windows Modules Installer Worker, also known as TiWorker.exe when it is seen in details, is a service Windows Update relies on to look for new updates from Microsoft database and to install these updates to your computer.
-When you check for updates for your PC, or when Windows Update runs itself as scheduled, this process will run automatically in the background.
+Windows Modules Installer Worker, also known as TiWorker.exe when viewed in detail, is a service that Windows Update relies on to look for new updates from Microsoft’s database and install them on your computer.
+This process runs automatically in the background when you check for updates for your PC or when Windows Update runs itself as scheduled.

-The major reasons of people wanting to stop this process is because it is running and eating up battery juice regardless if you are in charging mode for laptop users.
-If that’s the case, setting Windows Update to manual can help to fix the issue.
+One major reason people want to stop this process is that it is running and consuming battery power, even when the laptop is charging.
+If this is the case, setting Windows Update to manual can help fix the issue.

-To set the Windows Modules Installer Worker service to manually and only run on demand, follow the steps below.
+To set the Windows Modules Installer Worker service to manual and only run on demand, follow these steps:

 - From the Windows Modules Installer Properties window, set the Startup type to Manual instead of Automatic.

 - Optionally, you can terminate the process immediately by clicking the Stop button if you want it to stop right away.

 - Next, in the Services window, look for another service called “Windows Update” and double-click on it.

 - In the Windows Update properties window, set the Startup type to Manual.